 Identity provider federation enhances the security and compliance of your applications and provides access to flexible benefits such as multifactor authentication (MFA) and automatic account synchronization.

 You can federate vCenter Server authentication to:

-- AD FS (vSphere 7.0 and later)

-- Okta (starting in vSphere 8.0 Update 1)
+- AD FS (vSphere 7.0 and later) - Okta (starting in vSphere 8.0 Update 1)

-- Azure AD (starting in vSphere 8.0 Update 2)

 For more information, see Identity Provider Federation for vCenter Server.